Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: The Simulation Study

 \newlength{\studywidth}

-We modeled the preferences of the DM based on the user noisy model defined in Eq.~\ref{eq:pref_order}~\cite{Christiano2017DeepRL}.
-In \textsc{Pairwise-DM}, preferences were determined based on the true rewards plus noise value $\epsilon$.
-For \textsc{Groupwise-DM} \allchanged and \textsc{Interactive-DM} \allsame, the group with a higher mean of its behaviors' rewards, including noise value $\epsilon$, was considered the preferred group.
-If there was a significant overlap between the rewards of the 2 groups, the comparison was skipped.
+We modelled the preferences of the DM based on the noisy user model defined in Eq.~\ref{eq:pref_order}~\cite{Christiano2017DeepRL}.
+For \textsc{Pairwise-DM}, preferences were determined from the true rewards plus noise value $\epsilon$.
+For \textsc{Groupwise-DM} \allchanged and \textsc{Interactive-DM}\allsame, the group whose behaviours' rewards had a higher mean, including $\epsilon$, was considered the preferred one.
+In the event of significant interference between the rewards of the two groups, comparison was skipped.